 Boiled crayfish is a delicious treat that is easy to do at home, as the process of cooking is not so difficult at all.
-In the article we will describe in details one of the most popular and easy ways that you can cook fresh crawfish.
+Learn how to cook crayfish at home.
+In the article, I will describe in detail one of the most popular and simple ways in which you can cook fresh crayfish.

 If you want to learn How to cook octopus, follow this link.

 Boiling crayfish is not a time-consuming process, as it will take you so little time to make such an appetizing dish.
 Moreover boiling time for crayfish of different sizes stays approximately the same:

 - How long to boil crayfish?
 The first thing to remember is that you toss crayfish into boiling water.
 You need to boil crayfish for 10-15 minutes after water returns to boil in a pot (most evident sign – crayfish shells’ color will turn red).

 - How long to boil frozen crawfish?
 As a rule, frozen crawfish are sold already precooked.
 That is why it is so much easier to boil them from frozen.
 Add frozen crayfish to boiling water on the stove and cook them for several minutes (up to 5 minutes will be enough).

 Now, let us see how you prepare crayfish step-by-step to make them juicy, tasty, and flavored.